 • Demonstrate an understanding and knowledge of horticultural practice, theory and plant knowledge.

 • Preferably have, or be undertaking, a minimum basic horticultural qualification e.g. RHS General Certificate in Horticulture.

-We generally advertise for the new intake of trainees in January of each year on this website, with the closing date for applications in early March, interviews in April.
+We advertise for the new intake of trainees around Christmas/New Year each year on this website, with interviews held in April.
 The Certificate begins in September.